Prep report: PV remains unbeaten with sweep of Clinton

 In the opener, Bella Nigey pitched a three-hitter, allowing only three singles, while striking out 11.
 Maddie Loken, Sydney Roe and Katie Anderson all drove in runs for the Knights, who scored twice in the first and once in the second.
 Both Anna Wohlers and Roe collected two hits each as the Knights totaled nine base knocks.

 Helen Sons came up with the RBI single in the sixth that started that rally, delivering what proved to be the game-winning run.
 Six Knights each had one hit with Wohlers and Lauren Loken also driving in runs.
 The Sabers made the most of their hits, using two of their three hits to score twice off winning pitcher Lea Maro.
-Nigey came in in the seventh to record the save on a yield of one hit while striking out two.
+Nigey came in in the seventh to record the save.

-Kasey Kane drove in four runs, Reagan Hassel drove in three and Sophia Lindquist drove in a pair in the opening-game victory and Lindquist and Emily Wood combined on the 1-hitter.
+Kasey Kane drove in four runs, Reagan Hassel drove in three and Sophia Lindquist drove in a pair in the opening-game victory as Lindquist recorded the one-hitter.

-Jessi Myeyer drove in three in the nightcap as Lindquist (3 for 5), Hassel and Jessie Clemons each drove in two runs.
+Jessi Meyer drove in three in the nightcap as Lindquist (3 for 5), Hassel and Jessie Clemons each drove in two runs.

 Davenport North 11-10, Davenport Central 0-1: It was an enjoyable senior night for the Davenport North Wildcats as they swept winless cross-town rival Central 11-0 and 10-1 Monday in Mississippi Athletic Conference action.